What is the occurrence assertion?

 Why is occurrence the default assertion at risk for revenue?

 ISA 240.32(a)(i) creates a rebuttable presumption that revenue recognition contains a fraud risk.
-In most engagements, that fraud risk attaches to occurrence: management overstating revenue by recording sales that did not happen.
+In our experience, that fraud risk attaches to occurrence on the vast majority of engagements: management overstating revenue by recording sales that did not happen.
 The auditor can rebut this presumption but must document the reasons per ISA 240.A50.

 How does occurrence testing differ from completeness testing?